 “Three if they’re spread out,” she said with a snort of superiority.

 “Good.
 I figure it’s my neck we should stick out here, not yours.
 Axe will slow me down getting back behind the traps.”

 Gax stopped and swung around, splashing loudly in the muck.
-“And what if it’s me who ends up with a ripped face, eh?”
+“Well, keep an eye out.
+I’d rather not end up with a ripped face.”